runfinch/finch-website/docs/docs/managing-finch/linux/installation.md

    1. [buildkit](https://github.com/runfinch/finch/blob/main//contrib/packaging/rpm/finch-buildkit.service)
    1. [finch-daemon](https://github.com/runfinch/finch-daemon/blob/main/finch.service)

 After completing this setup, you will have a `finch` program in your PATH, and you can navigate to the [Verifying Finch install](../../../getting-started/installation/#verify-the-finch-installation) page to proceed.
 Navigate to the [Optional Components](./optional-components.md) page to configure Finch optional components.

+Note that the all of the following Finch guides will use `sudo finch ...`.
+There is an [optional mechanism to avoid the use of sudo](./../optional-components/#running-finch-without-sudo), follow the link for more information.